CompuSalle/CompuSalle/README.md

 💬 Please Contact me via Hotmail for any queries **Waseemadel21@hotmail.com**

-😅 I do love Python but seems like it is a one-way love ..
+😅 I do love Python but seems like it is a one-way love...

 Smile 📸